Analogue Gravity Models From Conformal Rescaling: Analogue Systems from Conformal Rescaling

 As previously mentioned, a caveat is that the solution might not be valid everywhere as, e.g.~for a generic background and boundary conditions it is a priori not necessarily forbidden that~$\Omega$ could potentially change sign, which would result in an unphysical analogue metric.
 However, locally the system is solvable and in case $\Omega$ would change sign this just means that the parameter range would have to be reduced in a conceivable experimental setup.

-This is now to be combined with what was shown in section~\ref{sec:rescaling}.
-There is was laid out that the analogue metric is actually only determined up to a choice of parametrization of the perturbation.
+We can then combine this insight with what we showed in section~\ref{sec:rescaling}.
+There, we laid out that the analogue metric is actually only determined up to a choice of parametrization of the perturbation.
 In particular, a conformal rescaling of the analogue metric is related to a conformal rescaling of the perturbation and a shift in the potential that determines the effective mass.
-The latter is of course more than a mere choice of parametrization but also requires changing the setup slightly.
+The latter is of course more than a mere choice of parametrization; it is a change to the experimental setup.
 Nevertheless, it is still an approach that seems experimentally quite conceivable to realize, e.g.~by coupling to an external potential.

-In summary, we can conclude that any given metric of the form of a non-relativistic acoustic metric~\eqref{gdownd} can indeed be realized as an analogue metric -- albeit with some restrictions on global validity as pointed out above.
+Hence, we can conclude that any given metric of the form of a non-relativistic acoustic metric~\eqref{gdownd} can indeed be realized as an analogue metric -- albeit with some restrictions on global validity as pointed out above.
 The procedure, as outlined above, is to first use the liberty to choose a representative of the conformal class of metrics that satisfies the fluid equations, and then absorb the conformal factor into a change of the potential for the perturbation.

+We have in this present work not investigated the relativistic case.
+It is more complicated because the pressure appears in the effective metric and the equations of motion cannot as easily be integrated once.
+It is therefore not a priori clear that introducing one additional free function will in general allow to solve the equations of motion.
+It is clear, however, that the additional function will also in this case increase the class of metrics that can be realized.
+However, just in which way the class would be enlarged is beyond the scope of this present work.